• Skip to main content

 Esquites con Tuétano, or Mexican corn with bone marrow

 Repeat in layers until your cup is full.
 How many layers you add depend on your cup.
-Some people will add Queso Cotija or Queso Fresco to their Mexican corn cups, but this totally optional.
-Hope you enjoy these rich and creamy Esquites con Tuétano!!
+Some people will add Cotija Cheese to their Mexican corn cups, but this totally optional.
+Hope you enjoy these rich and creamy Esquites con Tuétano!

 Did you make this recipe?
 Please rate the recipe below!